wayapiya/reddit_api_classification/README.md

 1. Any discussion that are seldom to occur are likely to be predicted into the wrong category.
 2. Short texts have higher chances of being predicted incorrectly
 3. Model is sensitive to spelling errors.

+### Conclusion

+After creating the best model, which has high accuracy and low bias on False predictions, we can conclude that Smite reddit users are most interested in god, conquest, tiamat, item, tp (Teleport), and jungle.
+In the other hand, Heroes of the storm are most interested in hero, talent, aram, blizzard, qm (Quick Match), and sl (Storm League)